 The following information illustrates the variability of the fund's returns and provides some indication of the risks of investing in the fund by showing changes in the fund's performance from year to year and by showing how the fund's average annual returns compared with a broad-based market index.
 Past performance (before and after taxes) does not indicate future results.
+The Russell 1000 Growth Index shows how the fund's performance compares against the returns of similar investments.
 All figures assume dividend reinvestment.
-Performance information is updated daily, monthly, and quarterly and may be obtained at our website, jhinvestments.com, or by calling 800-225-5291 (Class A, Class B and Class C shares), Monday to Thursday, 8:00 A.M.-7:00 P.M., and Friday, 8:00 A.M.-6:00 P.M., Eastern time, or 888-972-8696 (Class I, Class R2, and Class R6 shares) between 8:30 A.M. and 5:00 P.M., Eastern time, on most business days.
+Performance information is updated daily, monthly, and quarterly and may be obtained at our website, jhinvestments.com, or by calling 800-225-5291, Monday to Thursday, 8:00 A.M.-7:00 P.M., and Friday, 8:00 A.M.-6:00 P.M., Eastern time.